ANZICS CTG Endorsed Study

 Treatment of invasively ventilated adults with early activity and mobilisation

-Carol Hodgson (Chair), Rinaldo Bellomo, Heidi Buhr, Belinda Gabbe, Meg Harrold, Alisa Higgins, Theodore Iwashyna, Jeffrey Presneill, Manoj Saxena, Janani Sivasuthan (Project Manager), Lizzie Skinner, Claire Tipping, Steve Webb, Nia Wyn Davies, and Paul Young.
+Carol Hodgson (Chair), Rinaldo Bellomo, Heidi Buhr, Belinda Gabbe, Meg Harrold, Alisa Higgins, Sally Hurford (PM – NZ), Theodore Iwashyna, Alistair Nichol, Jeffrey Presneill, Manoj Saxena, Stefan Schaller, Janani Sivasuthan (PM – overall), Lizzie Skinner, Claire Tipping, Steve Webb, Nia Wyn Davies and Paul Young.

 ANZIC Research Centre, Monash University